Ouranosinc/Magpie/docs/permissions.rst

     :py:data:`magpie.constants.MAGPIE_LOGGED_PERMISSION`.
 In other words, if the :term:`Logged User` corresponds to the path variable :term:`User`, access is also granted to allow that individual to obtain or update its own details.

-Typically, request `access permissions`_ fall into one of the following category for all API endpoints.
+Typically, request `Access Permissions`_ fall into one of the following category for all API endpoints.
 Higher permissions in the table imply higher access.

 .. list-table::